-Palak Jain & Tapasvi’s Pre-wedding Functions Begins; Ronit Roy, SuKish, Kunal-Bharti & Others Attend
+Palak Jain & Tapasvi’s Pre-wedding Functions Begin; Ronit Roy, SuKish, Kunal-Bharti & Others Attend

 Last year, especially in December, we saw many celebrities getting married.
-Well, the wedding season continues as few more celebrities from Television industry are all set to tie the knot this year!
+Well, the wedding season continues and a few more celebrities from the Television industry are all set to tie the knot soon!
 We had revealed earlier that Ek Duje Ke Vaaste actress Palak Jain is all set to tie the knot this year.
-The actress will be tying the knot with her childhood sweetheart, Tapasvi Mehta on February 10, 2019.
+The actress will be tying the knot with her childhood sweetheart, Tapasvi Mehta, on February 10, 2019.
 The pre-wedding functions kick-started in Mumbai.
 Tapasvi and Palak made an adorable couple at their pre-wedding ceremonies.

-For one of the functions, Palak donned ethnic wear, while for her engagement ceremony, she donned golden skirt and a black crop top, and Tapasvi opted for a black tuxedo.
+For one of the functions, Palak donned ethnic wear, while for her engagement ceremony, she donned a golden skirt and a black crop top, and Tapasvi opted for a black tuxedo.
 The couple's close friends and family members graced the pre-wedding ceremonies.
 Take a look at the pictures.

 Pooja Banerjee Congratulates The Couple